hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 4 random/secure calls should do it, yes, but I'm thinking about the interface

-[16:36:42](#f6qlhNzPfbQNXYuouwvH2K9nSw_27c4N48xeBocAeqc) <hiiamboris (NOT THIS ONE)>: as a scalar it doesn't fit our cell size Ì†ΩÌ∏ü
+[16:36:42](#f6qlhNzPfbQNXYuouwvH2K9nSw_27c4N48xeBocAeqc) <hiiamboris (NOT THIS ONE)>: as a scalar it doesn't fit our cell size üòü

 [16:37:58](#y2SeOTPeTjiWIa8DsCGMaG1VgMSKkAiuBjEnHuz2LRU) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-Another reason to move to 64bit Ì†ΩÌ∏â
+Another reason to move to 64bit üòâ

 [16:39:11](#Olp6v3hxLmfTnxDoKc0FRchukH3fqdTqJHEqz5Yh_94) <gltewalt (The other Greg)>:
 Uuid is about exciting as stale bread, though